On September 5, 2025, Vietnam’s Ministry of Industry and

 consultation draft and affirmed the accelerated timeline.

-Policy orientation
+Policy Orientation

 66-NQ/TW (April 30, 2025) of the Politburo on renewing law-making and

-law-enforcement to drive development—emphasizing practical, system-wide, and
+law-enforcement to drive development.
+The approach emphasizes practical, system-wide, and

 pro-growth reforms, including stronger decentralization and streamlined